erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ## TL;DR

-**One Sentence**: A shortest path algorithm that finds the minimum distance from a source vertex to all other vertices in a weighted graph.
+**One Sentence**: A shortest path approach that finds the minimum distance from a source vertex to all other vertices in a weighted graph.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives